RGonzLin/RAGamuffin/README.md

 * Change LLMs on the fly without clearing the conversation history.
 * The all mighty `deepseek-r1:14b` (available also in other sizes) is here and enables routing to work like a charm!
 China has entered the game! 🇨🇳
 * Europe is not far behind with their newest, super-high-tech... non-detachable bottle caps! 🇪🇺
+* **NEW!** Smart indexing system that saves and reuses document indexes for faster startups.

 ## Get started
 1. Download Ollama: `https://ollama.com`.